 - Take your time.
 Don’t be rushed or pressured.

 - Shop around for the best deal.

-- Have the car checked by a qualified independent mechanic before you buy
+- Have the car checked by a qualified independent mechanic.

-- Don’t sign anything until you’re sure the car is okay and you really want to buy it
+- Don’t sign anything until you’re sure the car is in good condition and you really want to buy it.

 If you buy from a car dealer: